hbhasin/Boulder-2017-Bike-Share/README.md

 ![](https://github.com/hbhasin/Boulder-2016-Bike-Share/blob/master/figures/Boulder%20Header.PNG)

 Boulder B-cycle posts its trips data set on its website as soon as its annual report is released.
 Trips data have been available since 2010.
-The 2016 annual report and its associated dataset for this report were obtained from [Boulder B-Cycle website](https://Boulder.bcycle.com/) and (https://cdn01.bcycle.com/libraries/docs/librariesprovider35/default-document-library/boulder-b-cycle-may-2011-december-2017-trip-data.xlsx?sfvrsn=882021c5_2)
+The 2016 annual report and its associated dataset for this report were obtained from [Boulder B-Cycle website](https://boulder.bcycle.com/data-reports).